3rd-Eden/payper/worker/README.md

 to customize the inner workings of the worker.

 - `ttl` Time in milliseconds that indicates how long cached stale bundles should be kept in our caches.
 This is the time since the item was last used.
 - `version` The version number of the cache we want to use.
 This allows you to use a completely fresh cache instance where no bundles are previously cached.
-  Only use this if you want to have full control over the cache behavior.
+  Only use this if you want to have full control over the cache behaviour.
 When left untouched we'll automatically increase version numbers internally when breaking changes are introduced in the module.